 Ian Campbell MacInnes P. Eng.

-To send flowers in memory of Ian Campbell MacInnes, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ian Campbell MacInnes, please visit our Heartfelt Sympathies Store.

 June 26, 1933 – June 27, 2019